swirldev/swirl_courses/README.md

 swirl courses
 =============

 This is a collection of courses that do not come pre-installed with the swirl R package.
-Some courses are only used for the purpose of testing new features and may not even be functional.
+Some courses are used to experiment with or demonstrate new features.

 For more information regarding swirl, visit [swirlstats.com](http://swirlstats.com) or the [swirl GitHub repository](https://github.com/swirldev/swirl).